Note: if you urgently need a replacement passport, see Emergency Passports instead.

 Other important information and requirements:

-- Approved guarantors (referee) for applications lodged in Switzerland - See relevant checklist for information.
+- Approved guarantors (referee) for applications lodged in Switzerland - See the checklist for information.

-- Original document located in Australia or another country? - See relevant checklist for information.
+- Original document located in Australia or another country? - See the checklist for information.

 - B-11 General Declaration